Skip to main content

 Anprolene Operator Exposure

-In this worst-case study an Anprolene AN74i was operated in a room without air circulation and more than the standard amount of gas.
-Two different methods of measuring personal exposure were used following the manufacturers guidelines.
+In this worst-case study, an Anprolene AN74i was operated in a room without air circulation and more than the standard amount of gas.
+Two different methods of measuring personal exposure were used following the manufacturer’s guidelines.
 Both methods returned results well below the OSHA short-term exposure limit (STEL).

 Accidental Ampoule Activation